wp-plugins/hacklog-remote-attachment/readme.txt

 == Changelog ==

+= 1.3.0 =
+* fixed: edit or crop image is working correctly now.

 = 1.2.8 =
 * fixed: compatibility with PHP version above 5.3.x ,to avoid PHP complains “Fatal error: Call-time pass-by-reference has been removed in hacklogra.class.php on line 539”.